Daily Pulse - 2026-03-09

 4.1 Circle stock momentum tied to war/positioning narrative

-• CALL: BULLISH (CRCL — momentum, tactical)
+• CALL BULLISH CRCL (CRCL — momentum, tactical)

 • Why it matters: CoinDesk flags a sharp continuation move and links it to positioning/war narrative; in this tape, “stablecoin plumbing” beneficiaries can catch flows when oil/war volatility rises.

-• Triggers: Follow-through day after a gap/strong close (verification only); stablecoin adoption headlines (payments, settlement) continue.
+• Triggers Follow-through day after a gap/strong close (verification only); stablecoin adoption headlines (payments, settlement) continue.

-• Invalidation: Momentum failure: sharp reversal day that erases the prior session’s gain (verification only).
+• Invalidation Momentum failure: sharp reversal day that erases the prior session’s gain (verification only).

 • Sources used: CoinDesk (Circle stock surge), CoinDesk/The Block (stablecoin payments adoption via Aon).